gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Me three," Violet added, forcing a weak smile.

 If she ever built an underground bunker,
-Sindy thought as they hesitantly made their way down the passageway, she would put maps on the walls.
+Sindy thought as they made their way back the way they had come and immediately got lost, she would put maps on the walls.
 Big ones, with clear labels like "Exit" and "Danger!".
 She'd put signs on the doors,